 Biochar has a unique physical structure, with literally millions of tiny pores that hold the nutrients and water for the plants’ roots to access and enjoy.
 In many ways it’s akin to a coral reef in the ocean, acting as a natural attractant, sanctuary, and incubator by creating infrastructure for billions of organisms to thrive.

 Microscopic images of biochar’s pores.
 Truly a “condo” for microbes.

-The biochar is then placed into the soil by farmers….in their fields of crops, in orchards, in vineyards.
-They “plow it in” or “till it in” just like they normally do with regular compost or with chemical fertilizers.
+Biochar is placed into the soil by farmers….in their fields of crops, in orchards, in vineyards.
+The best time to apply it is with new plantings, but there are ways to add it using no-till nutrient application techniques in existing fields or orchards.
 Field tests have shown that the worse the soil’s characteristics are when the biochar is added to it, the more positive the impact on crop yields.

 This form of highly stable (or recalcitrant) carbon can be made from many different sustainable feedstocks such as surplus forestry materials from mills, fuels reduction slash generated in high fire risk areas, vineyard, orchard and some crop residues, and from utility rights of way.
 In general, the higher the density and lignin content of the feedstock the more biochar will be produced, so woody materials are most commonly sought after and used.

 Biochar can be made by simply managing an open burn pile in a better way and extinguishing it to preserve the carbon.